Treat yourself to these amazing, delicious Strawberry Coconut Paletas ... they're so simple to make!

 It was one of those sticky, hot NYC days, so I cooled off with a Strawberry Coconut Paleta.
 It was so good that I couldn't wait to return home and create my own version!

 My favorite part of these Strawberry Coconut Paletas are the berry slices decorating the outside of the popsicles.
-Those strawberries sure do add a beautiful (not to mention delicious) touch to these pops.
+The strawberries add a beautiful (not to mention delicious) touch to these pops.

 I found the easiest way to insert the strawberries was to slide a berry slice in, then use a knife to slide it down the inside of the popsicle mold (repeat with the remaining berries).
 That way your fingers won't get covered in the coconut mixture, not that that would be a bad thing.
 Yum!